MA339: Applied Linear Algebra

 textbook publisher, Pearson Education.

-MyMathLab (this is not Matlab) includes an electronic copy of the
+MyMathLab (this is not Matlab) includes access to the

-full textbook (online only--not downloadable), online homework (which will be
+full textbook (online), online homework (which will be

 required), and extensive online help.